- The next start date is: February 10, 2020, for the Spring semester.

 DO NOT mail official transcripts during the application stage.
 If you are accepted into the program, you will receive instructions on how and when you must submit official transcripts to UD.

-- Official GRE score report from a test taken within that past five years.
+- Official GRE score report or request for a waiver.
+Scores are accepted from a test taken within that past five years.
 Ideally, students will have achieved a minimum score of 1050 in quantitative math and verbal on the traditional GRE and a minimal combined score of 300 on quantitative reasoning and verbal on the new GRE.

 We recommend uploading unofficial copies of tests scores with your application.
-Contact the Education Testing Service (ETS) to send official scores directly to UD.
+Contact the Educational Testing Service (ETS) to send official scores directly to UD.
 The UD institutional ETS code is 5811.

 - Three letters of recommendation